eclipse-archived/codewind-docs/docs/_documentations/debugging.md

 Complete the following steps to enable debugging in Codewind applications:

 1. In the Codewind view, right-click a project and select **Restart in Debug Mode** from the menu.
 2. Wait for the project state to switch to **Debugging**.
-The first time that the project switches to **Debugging**, the debugger is attached.
+After it switches to Debugging mode, the debugger is attached.
-3. When in debug mode, you can perform the debugging actions that are included with your IDE.
+3. When in Debugging mode and when the debugger is attached, you can debug your application.
+Perform debug actions that are supported by the IDE that you are using.
-4. To switch back to run mode, right-click your project and select **Restart in Run Mode** from the menu.
+4. While the project is still in Debugging mode, if the debug process is detached, right-click your project and select **Attach Debugger** from the menu.
+This action reattaches the debugger to the debug process, and you can continue with debugging your application.
-5. If you want to return to debug mode after detaching or ending the debug process, right-click your project and select **Attach Debugger** from the menu.
+5. To switch back to run mode, right-click your project and select **Restart in Run Mode** from the menu.